-Topics include the mechanics for submission of manuscripts for publication as well as current trends and issues in creative The course is writing-intensive and emphasizes both individual and group analysis.
-Prerequisite: ENG 101 and submission of an acceptable portfolio or permission of the Dean of Liberal Arts.
+This course introduces students to the elements and techniques in creative writing (essay, short fiction, poetry, drama).
+Topics include the mechanics for submission of manuscripts for publication as well as current trends and issues in creative writing.
+The course is writing-intensive and emphasizes both individual and group analysis.
+Prerequisite: ENG 101 or permission of the Dean of Liberal Arts.
 (This course does not substitute for the sophomore literature requirement.)